Aged just 31, Zimbabwean-born Chiurai is one of the fastest-rising talents in the contemporary African art scene.

 "It is very important for the average person to have a voice out there," he says.
 "So it's more important now than ever."

-Chiurai's latest installation, "Conflict Resolution," is currently being shown in one of the world's most esteemed art displays: the Documenta 13 in Kassel, Germany.
+Chiurai's latest installation, "Conflict Resolution," is currently being shown in one of the world's most esteemed art displays: the Documenta 13

 For "Conflict Resolution," he combined a series of narrative mediums to make art accessible to a new generation of Africans -- a group he says no one tries to talk to.